Wholesome Wave: Double Value Coupon Program (DVCP)

-DVCP History
+DVCP history

 In 2007, Gus Schumacher and John Hyde raised money to double the value of food stamps, WIC vouchers, and benefits for seniors.
 Schumacher, Wholesome Wave's co-founder, approached the National Watermelon Association for $5,000 to run a program at Crossroads Farmers Market.
 Simultaneously, Schumacher and Michel Nischan founded Wholesome Wave.

 The Double Value Coupon Program was launched in 2008 at the Westport, CT farmers market with seed money for the pilot program from the Betsy and Jesse Fink Foundation.
 In 2009, building from successful pilot programs in 2008 and with support from a number of foundations and donors, Wholesome Wave outreach expanded the DVCP program to ten states and the District of Columbia.
 As of 2014, the program has expanded to include a network of more than 60 partners operating incentives programs at more than 350 markets in 25 states and the District of Columbia.
-Annually, the programs benefit nearly 40,000 participants and their families.
-Wholesome Wave partners with over 60 community-based non-profit organizations to bring these DVCP incentives to federal benefit recipients that can be redeemed towards fresh locally grown produce.
+As of 2013, Wholesome Wave partnered with over 60 community-based non-profit organizations.